mdyd-dev/platformos-payments/README.md

 3. Based on the value of "request_type" form content defined in `modules/stripe/public/views/partials/templates/[request_type]` is rendered in the browser.
 3. On form submition request is processed with `gateway_request_form` and the code in `default_payload` is invoked:
 4. Gateway API call is invoked with `gateway_request` mutation and API notification template based on request_type
-5. Gateway response is processed with "response_mapper" defined in `modules/stripe/public/views/partials/response_mapper/[request_type]`
+5. Gateway response is processed with `response_mapper` defined in `modules/stripe/public/views/partials/response_mapper/[request_type]`
 6. Customization is created/updated/deleted based on parsed response and it's type.

-## GatewayRuestForm configuration
+# Gateway Ruest Form configuration

 When you include gateway_request_form on any page you need to pass two objects as parameters `data` and `config`: